Open-Models/Open-Portal/README.md

 # Open Portal

-A gateway to knowledge for the digital world.
+A gateway to knowledge in the digital world.

 ![](assets/open-models.png){width=80%}